cgolda/sort-task/README.md

 I leveraged the click module as a command line user interface instead of argparse for its user friendly functionality; however, it doesn't seem like Python annotations are a widely used convention with this module, so I limited them to the generic_utils library.
 In larger ETL pipeline frameworks like Kedro, I use them extensively.

 ## Usage
-There are two ways to run this task; either directly from the click module or running the included bash script which glues together a short data pipeline.
+There are two ways to run this task, either directly from the click module or running the included bash script which glues together a short data pipeline.
 Both methods are covered below.

 ## Generating data